occ-internal/web3-blackjack/README.md

-# Let's play DeFi blackjack!
+# Let's play Web3 Blackjack!
 Blackjack is one of the most popular casino games in the world.
 You play by trying to beat the dealer's hand with a hand of cards that add up to as close to 21 as possible without going over.
-In DeFi Blackjack, you can play the game using cryptocurrency instead of traditional fiat currency.
+In Web3 Blackjack, you can play the game using cryptocurrency instead of traditional fiat currency.

 Players will “bet” an amount for each round they play - if they win, they get back twice the amount.
 If they lose or face a draw, they forfeit the amount to the prize pool.